SinghPrach/SQL_Based_Projects/Literature.md

 Stored Procedure
+A stored procedure is a prepared SQL code that we can save, so that the code can be reused over and over again.
+If we have an SQL query that we write over and over again, save it as a stored procedure and then just call it to execute it.
 They are created to perform one or more DML operations on database.
 It is nothing but a group of SQL statements that accepts some input in the form of parameters and performs some task and may or may not return a value.
 Syntax: